LET YOURSELF GO AND HAVE FUN!

 To make all spaces available to others, please contact me if you will be missing class.
 This does not apply to make-ups which MUST be canceled via the scheduler.

 If you need to cancel a make-up, doing so online through the scheduler, not by phone or email, will open the space to others and will ensure your ability to reschedule.
-Make-ups that are not canceled via the scheduler, 24 hours in advance, may be forfeited.
+Make-ups that are not canceled via the scheduler may be forfeited.

 Thank you for your cooperation!